-If you cannot secure the workpiece on the table and against the fence by hand, (irregular shape, etc.) or your hand would be less than 6" (152 mm) from the blade, a clamp or other fixture must be used.
+If you cannot secure the workpiece on the table and against the fence by hand, (irregular shape, etc.) or your hand would be less than 6" (152 mm) from the blade, a clamp or other fixture must be used be used.
 For best results use the DW7082 clamp made for use with your saw.
-It is available for purchase at your local retailer or DEWALT service center.
+Another type of clamp may be supplied with your DW718.
+To purchase the DW7082 contact your local retailer or